meangrape/Par152/README.md

 I use it with [vim](http://vim.wikia.com/wiki/Par_text_reformatter).

-In the past, I've gone to Adam's site and downloaded `par` building it manually.
+In the past, I've gone to Adam's site and downloaded `par`, building it manually.

-Here, I've collected a patch that supplies `autoconf` functionality by [Nelson H. F. Beebee](http://www.math.utah.edu/~beebe/) as well as a patch by Jérôme Pouiller that handles multibyte characters.
+Here, I've collected a patch that supplies `autoconf` functionality by [Nelson H. F. Beebee](http://www.math.utah.edu/~beebe/) as well as a patch by JÃ©rÃ´me Pouiller that handles multibyte characters.

 I haven't added any new functionality, this is just a matter of convenience for me.